ApprenticeAI/frapy/docs/topics/shell.rst

 Keep in mind that the data extracted here may not be the same when you try it, as those pages are not static and could have changed by the time you test this.
-The only purpose of this example is to get you familiarized with how the Scrapy shell works.
+The only purpose of this example is to get you familiarized with how the Frapy shell works.

 First, we launch the shell::